 Complete Bhutan

-A tour of 9 nights including 1 night in Thimpu, 2 in Punakha, 2 in Gangtey, 2 in Bumthang and 2 in Paro, with a base in the spectacular Amankora hotels.
+A tailored trip of 9 nights to Bhutan.
+Including 1 night in Thimpu valley, 2 nights in Punakha valley, 2 nights in Gangtey village, 2 nights in Bumthang valley and 2 nights in Paro valley.
+Travelers will enjoy the amazing Aman Lodges in the valleys: Amankora Lodges.

 Day 01

-Arrival to Paro, customs procedure and luggage collection.
-Welcome by a private English-speaking guide followed by a journer by road to the city of Thimpu (90mins), capital of the Kingdom of Bhutan Arrival to our accommodation the Amankora Thimpu Lodge.
-Lunch included on arrival.
-During this first day, we will first enjoy the wonderful views of the valley and the spectacular Dzong Trashi Chhoe, followed by the opportunity to enjoy fabulous visits during the morning including the statue of the Buddha Dordenma, Chorten National Memorial and the Folk Heritage Museum.
+Travelers will enjoy the wonderful views of the valley and the spectacular Dzong Trashi Chhoe, followed by the opportunity to visit the statue of the Buddha Dordenma, Chorten National Memorial and the Folk Heritage Museum.
 Dinner included in the hotel.

 Day 02

-Thimphu-Dochu La-Punakha.
-Breakfast at the lodge.
-Early in the morning, we will depart by road to Punakha, continuing our journey through the winding local roads, ascending to 3000m above sea level of the Dochu La pass, which offers beautiful views of its more than 108 images of Budha, with an incredible mountain landscape, especially on clear days.
+We will depart by road to Punakha, continuing our journey through the winding local roads, ascending to 3000 m above sea level of the Dochu La pass, which offers beautiful views of its more than 108 images of Budha, with an incredible mountain landscape, especially on clear days.
 Picnic lunch included.

-From there, we will continue down the valley with a short walk through the farms and rice paddies to reach Chimmi Lhakhang, a fifteenth-century fertility temple dedicated to Drukpa Kuenley, a Tibetan Buddhist saint, perhaps better known as the “Divine Fool”.
+Travelers will continue down the valley with a short walk through the farms and rice paddies to reach Chimmi Lhakhang, a fifteenth-century fertility temple dedicated to Drukpa Kuenley, a Tibetan Buddhist saint, perhaps better known as the “Divine Fool”.
 This site has long been a pilgrimage for couples who want to start a family.
-After arrivl at our spectacular accommodation: the Amankora Punakha Lodge there will be time to rest.
+After arrival at our spectacular accommodation: the Amankora Punakha Lodge there will be time to rest.
 Dinner included.

 Day 03

-Breakfast at the hotel.
-Early in the morning, we will begin a full day of exploration through the exuberant valley of Punakha, which at 1,200m above sea level always has a warmer climate and in which, among others bananas and oranges are easily grown.
+Full day of exploration through the exuberant valley of Punakha, which at 1,200 m above sea level always has a warmer climate and in which, among others bananas and oranges are easily grown.

-Going deeper into the valley, the 300-year-old Punakha Dzong appears.
-The fortress, built in the XVII century by Zhabdrung Ngawang Namgyal (who founded the Kingdom of Bhutan), once housed the government of the country and is now the winter home of Je Khenpo, the chief abbot of Bhutan, along with a retinue of 1,000 monks.
+Going deeper into the valley, Punakha Dzong appears.
+The fortress, built in the XVII century by Zhabdrung Ngawang Namgyal (who founded the Kingdom of Bhutan), once was house of the government of the country and is now the winter home of Je Khenpo, the chief abbot of Bhutan, along with a retinue of 1,000 monks.

 Return to the hotel for a free afternoon, where you can rest and enjoy the spectacular scenery or practice the national sport of the country, archery.
 Dinner included in the lodge.